zaikio/zaikio-oauth_client/README.md

 end
 ```

-## Use the Engine in your application
+## Use the Rails Engine in your application

 ### Models and relations